MykolaPinchuk/temp_ds_flow_2/notes_on_vibecoding.md

 - Keep each commit to larger than 4 prompts.
 - Keep total number of prompts less than 8.
 After that, commit, push, and restart the chat.
 - Always tell an agent at the very beginning not to overengineer stuff.
 E.g., Anthropic models tend to overengineer code by trying to fllow SWE best practices very rigorously.
 For DS purposes this is often an overkill.
 It leads to unnecessray complexity.
+- Gem 2.5 can sometimes eneter some kind of loop, at least in terms of its printed thoughts.
+If this happens, restart it manually.

 ### Original prompt provided to the first gen of LLM agent to code this project from scratch: